mfroeling/QMRITools/scripts/Readme.md

 # Wolfram engine and script

-Install the Wolfram Engine
+- Install the free Wolfram Engine as described here: https://support.wolfram.com/45743

-https://support.wolfram.com/45743

-Install WolframScript
+- Install WolframScript as described here https://reference.wolfram.com/language/workflow/InstallWolframScript.html

-https://reference.wolfram.com/language/workflow/InstallWolframScript.html

 # QMRITools

-Install QMRITools using WolframScript
+Install QMRITools for the worlfram enging using the `Install_QMRITools.wls` WolframScript

-The latest release link can be found on the releases [page](https://github.com/mfroeling/QMRITools/releases)
+The latest release link needed for the command line command can be found on the releases [page](https://github.com/mfroeling/QMRITools/releases)

-wolframscript -f "path to file\Install_QMRITools.wls" https://github.com/mfroeling/QMRITools/releases/download/3.17.0/QMRITools-x.xx.x.paclet
+`wolframscript -f "path to file\Install_QMRITools.wls" https://github.com/mfroeling/QMRITools/releases/download/3.17.0/QMRITools-x.xx.x.paclet`

 # Segmentation script

-Run the segmentation script:
+Run the segmentation script (networks are currelty for out-phase dixon data):

-wolframscript -f "path to file\Segment_Nii.wls" "file to be segmented.nii.gz" "output file.nii"
+`wolframscript -f "path to file\Segment_Nii.wls" "file to be segmented.nii.gz" "output file.nii"`

 For the situation where you run the scrip from its own folder with the test folder also there this will be script

-wolframscript -f "Segment_Nii.wls" "test data\test.nii.gz" "test data\out.nii"
+`wolframscript -f "Segment_Nii.wls" "test data\test.nii.gz" "test data\out.nii"`

 <p align="center">
 <img src="https://github.com/mfroeling/QMRITools/blob/master/docs/images/script.png"